BECOME A STUDENT OF THE GAME OF SOCCER

 Take good notes.
 Always have a pen, pencil, paper, folder, portfolio, or electronic device available.
 Critical thinking is imperative.
 When something worked, ask yourself, “Why did it work?”
 When something failed, ask yourself, “Why did it fail?”
 In either case, ask yourself if you would have done something differently.
 Make sure to concentrate on the things that you can use or apply to your coaching.
 Write it down.
 This includes formations; systems of play; offensive and defensive philosophies; one-touch and two-touch situations; the effect, if any, of ball control and possession; substitution decisions by coaches; and the effects of fouls, including yellow and red cards.
 You can try to use the technique of “scouting” a team as you watch, as if they were your next opponent.
 This can include observing what you might need to especially defend and what you might be able to exploit when you are on offense.

-Join the National Soccer Coaches Association of America (NSCAA).
+Join the United Soccer Coaches organization (formerly the National Soccer Coaches Association of America or NSCAA).
 This gives you access to their courses, study materials, training videos, monthly magazine, electronic newsletters, and annual convention information.
 Attend the convention, if you can.

 Take classes.
-Courses are provided by the National Soccer Coaches Association of America, the United States Soccer Federation (USSF, US Soccer), and local providers.
+Courses are provided by the United Soccer Coaches organization (formerly the National Soccer Coaches Association of America or NSCAA), the United States Soccer Federation (USSF, US Soccer), and local providers.
 Take first aid courses.
 Take sports training courses.
+Take concussion training.

 Acquire soccer resource materials.
 Buy and read soccer coaching books.
 Obtain DVDs, including those available for purchase from commercial organizations like Soccer Learning Systems (www.soccervideos.com), or for rent from Netflix.
 Go back over your materials occasionally; there is so much information and so many drills available that it is easy to forget.